 A Digital Customer Experience Strategy Addresses Who, What, Where, and How

-A Digital CX strategy should flow from the overall CX strategy that comes from understanding customers, partners, internal stakeholders, and the market.
-While defining a Digital CX strategy we should look for a sweet spot where business value, customer value, and opportunities align together.
+A Digital Customer experience strategy should flow from the overall Customer experience strategy that comes from understanding customers, partners, internal stakeholders, and the market.
+While defining a Digital customer experience strategy we should look for a sweet spot where business value, customer value, and opportunities align together.

 We, at Net Solutions, have created a unique framework that we call the 4Es, which businesses can leverage to improve upon or enhance their digital customer experience: